top of page

 I obtained my Ph.D. in Clinical Psychology from the University of Rochester in New York.
 I have worked at the University of Southern California and at the St. Edward’s University Health & Counseling Center in Austin, Texas.
 I have been heavily involved in training, supervision, and mentorship of therapists-in-training, serving as the Director of Training while at St. Edward’s.
 I have a passion for group therapy, as well.
 I served as Group Therapy Coordinator at St. Edward’s and have led numerous all-gender process groups, men’s groups, and groups specifically for therapists.

 I am regularly involved in professional development and am professionally active.
-I participate in a weekly ISTDP consultation group and my ongoing training has focused on ISTDP, group psychotherapy, and climate psychology.
-I am a past board member of the Austin Group Psychotherapy Society and a member of Austin Psychoanalytic and the Climate Psychology Alliance North America, with whom I am registered as a climate-aware therapist.
+My post-graduate training has focused on ISTDP, group psychotherapy, and climate psychology, and I participate in a weekly ISTDP consultation group.
+I am a past board member of the Austin Group Psychotherapy Society and a member of the International Experiential Dynamic Therapy Association, the Society for the Psychological Study of Social Issues, Austin Psychoanalytic, and the Climate Psychology Alliance North America, with whom I am registered as a climate-aware therapist.
 I present professionally on topics related to mental health, psychotherapy, the importance of emotion to climate action, and the politics of emotion.

 AGPS Logo_BW_RGB.png